-- Is consistent with the UN Guiding Principles on Business and Human Rights and means that we focus our actions to address modern slavery risks on the highest risk areas.
-Through a mandatory Compliance Risk Assessment process managed by our Chief Compliance Officer and Global Ethics & Compliance Office, Cargill systematically assesses the risks of forced and child labour across its global supply chains. - Involves conducting a qualitative task risk assessment and prioritization methodology dependent on the knowledge, experience and professional judgment of those involved.
-We employ subject matter experts to guide this work.

-Specific to the entities discussed herein - following the guidance provided by the Australian Border Force "Commonwealth Modern Slavery Act 2018 - Guidance for Reporting Entities" - we identified the different parts of our supply chain for each operation and considered risks that may cause or contribute to modern slavery practices.
-We also took into consideration other risk factors such as the sector, industry, types of products and services, geographic locations and business models.
+- Is consistent with the UN Guiding Principles on Business and Human Rights and means that we focus our actions to address modern slavery risks as one of our highest risk areas globally.
+Through a mandatory Compliance Risk Assessment process managed by our Chief Compliance Officer & Global Ethics & Compliance Office, Cargill systematically assesses the risks of forced & child labour across its global supply chains. - Involves conducting a qualitative task risk assessment and prioritization methodology dependent on the knowledge, experience and professional judgment of those involved.
+We employ subject matter experts to guide this work. - (Specific to the entities discussed herein) Follows the guidance provided by the Australian Border Force "Commonwealth Modern Slavery Act 2018 - Guidance for Reporting Entities."
+In other words, we identified the different parts of our supply chain for each operation and considered risks that may cause or contribute to modern slavery practices.
+We also took into consideration other risk factors such as the sector, industry, types of products and services, geographic locations and business models. - We recognise that our review and assessment of our actions to identify and address our modern slavery risks in our operations and across our supply chain will be an ongoing and evolving process.
+We are developing frameworks and processes to ensure we can review the effectiveness of the actions we are taking to assess and address modern slavery risks in our operations and supply chains and we are committed to continue to build upon this work.